Humber-Game-Production/GAME259-2022-A/README.md

 - Managment

 ## Issues
-Any issues please contact Managment or the Source Control team via the GameProd A - 2022 on discord channel
+Any issues please contact Managment or the Source Control team via the GameProd A - 2022 discord channel